bjmyers/flight-app/README.md

 A project for SWENG 861, hits the Tequila Kiwi API to query about flight prices.
 JavaX backend for API calls with a Swing frontend

 TODO:
-Display airport code in response so user can enter it manually Allow for multiple currency types
+Allow for multiple currency types
 Let user select number of adults and number of children Allow for layovers, find way of displaying multi-leg flight